 Attendance is required for all full-time students.
 Attendance will be checked during each program.
 Students will be assigned seats at the beginning of the semester and must remain in the assigned seat throughout the service.

 Students will not be allowed to go to their assigned seats after 10:00 a.m. or after the program has begun.
 Tardiness will result in an absence for that particular service.

 Concerned students, resident assistants, faculty, staff, and administrators will monitor programs.
-Any student guilty of misconduct will at the minimum receive a notice in the mail informing him/her of no credit for that particular service.
+Any student guilty of misconduct will at the minimum receive a notice in the mail informing him/her of no credit for that particular program.
 Depending on the nature of the misconduct, the student may fail chapel for the semester.
-Misconduct includes sleeping, studying, talking, wearing caps, and any generally disturbing actions.
+Misconduct includes sleeping, studying, talking, texting, wearing caps, and any generally disturbing actions.

 Attendance records will be maintained by the office of the Vice President for Campus Ministries.

 Appeals concerning attendance are made to the office of the Vice President of Campus Ministries in cooperation with the Religious Activities and Assemblies Committee.